“There we go.”

 “With a special tracking nanochip.
 It’s a pretty high-tech little thingamajig.
 Consider yourself lucky to have one.”

-“I thought it was removed.”
+“The story goes, that it was removed.”

 “We put it back.
 The informant version.”

-“How’s it different from the usual nanochip?”
+“How is it different from the usual nanochip?”

 “Those are passive.
 This is active.”